robwhitby/xray/README.md

 **xray** will find and execute all the test cases defined in a directory (including sub-directories), and can be told to execute a subset by specifying regex patterns to match tests by module name or test name.

 * browser - `http://server:port/xray/`
-* command line - test-runner.sh is a sample shell script, edit the default vars (tested on OSX only).
+* command line - call `test-runner.sh` with your project parameters (see below, tested on OSX only).
 * invoke from xquery - import `src/xray.xqy` and call `xray:run-tests()`.
 See `index.xqy` for example.

 By default, xray looks for a directory called `test` at the same level as the `xray` directory: